maccapakka/doxy.me/packages/design-system/src/components/Box/Box.llm.md

 # Box

-A foundational layout primitive component for flexbox layouts.
+A foundational layout primitive component for flexbox and grid layouts.
 Box is the building block for creating layouts with consistent spacing using design tokens.
+It automatically switches between flexbox and CSS Grid based on which props are provided.

 ## Import